fukatani/rujaion/README.md

 Introduction
 ==============================
-Lightweight rust GUI Debugger based on PyQt and rust-gdb.
+Lightweight Rust GUI Debugger based on PyQt.
+(C++ feature is experimental)

 Current version is alpha, some function is not implemented.

 Support one file project only.

-(C++ feature is experimental)

 Feature
 ==============================